-- Model Respect, Aspiration and Resilience for your child by upholding this policy. - Respect and celebrate others' backgrounds, opinions, and beliefs. - Plan and deliver engaging lessons designed to support student progress. - Keep accurate records and provide regularly updated information of what your child is studying including how you can support them, including using EduLink, the Academy Website and social media - Provide a weekly bulletin including important information for parents and students.

-- Provide opportunities for you to speak with your child's teacher(s) regarding their progress. - Report three times a year on your child's progress, attainment, attendance, and behaviour. - Celebrate your child's rewards, awards, and achievements when they occur. - Seek to support your child and remove barriers to success - Notify parents regarding behaviour sanctions the day of the sanction or behaviour incident (whichever is soonest). - Respond to your enquiries within 2 working days. - Offer an aspirational careers and enrichment programme where all children have ambitious career pathways.
+- Model Respect, Aspiration and Resilience for your child by upholding this policy. - Respect and celebrate others' backgrounds, opinions, and beliefs. - Plan and deliver engaging lessons designed to support student progress. - Keep accurate records and provide regularly updated information of what your child is studying including how you can support them, including using EduLink, the Academy Website and social media - Provide a weekly bulletin including important information for parents and students. - Provide opportunities for you to speak with your child's teacher(s) regarding their progress. - Report three times a year on your child's progress, attainment, attendance, and behaviour. - Celebrate your child's rewards, awards, and achievements when they occur. - Seek to support your child and remove barriers to success. - Notify parents regarding behaviour sanctions the day of the behaviour incident. - Aim to respond to your enquiries within 2 working days. - Offer an aspirational careers and enrichment programme where all children have ambitious career pathways.

 We trust that all parents and carers will assist our Academy with the implementation of this Home School Agreement and ask that all parents and carers sign the agreement.
-To do this, click the link.

-4. PRIMARY SECTION Phase Expectations, Rewards and Sanctions: EYFS, Key Stage 1 and 2
+4. PRIMARY SECTION

+Phase Expectations, Rewards and Sanctions: EYFS, Key Stage 1 and 2